mingchengzack/Matrix/README.md

 ### How to compile
 I had written a Makefile for compilation.
-Type make and a program called main.out will be compiled and ready to run, which showcases some simple cases for matrix transposition and multiplication.
+Type make and a program called main.out and a test program called /test/test.out will be compiled and ready to run. `main.out` showcases some simple cases for matrix transposition and multiplication. `test.out` runs some unit tests on both functions.

 ### Usage
 The implementation of the library is is in matlib/matrix.h and matlib/matrix.cpp.